Writing Judging Panel

 Jenny is a children’s book editor with over ten years’ experience.
 She was previously Commissioning Editor at Orion Children’s Books, editing and commissioning bestselling fiction from 5+ to YA, and working with hugely talented authors, such as Francesca Simon, Sally Gardner, Phil Earle, Kate Pankhurst and Liz Kessler.
 Now Jenny is a freelance editor and works with publishers, agents and writers, and The Golden Egg Academy.

 Benjamin teaches creative writing to a range of schools, groups and organisations (which include the Uppingham Summer School, the Oxford University Continuing Education Department and Swanwick, the Writers’ Summer School).
-He reviews for Carousel, the specialist children’s book magazine, as well as pursuing his own writing and giving freelance editorial advice.
+He reviews for Carousel, the specialist children’s book magazine, as well as pursuing his own writing and delivering freelance editorial advice.
 He was recognised in 2012 for his Outstanding Contribution to SCBWI British Isles in his role as Assistant Regional Advisor.
 He is the author of five Star Fighters books (2, 4, 6, 7 and 9) published under the name Max Chase and published by Bloomsbury Books.
 As the series’ lead-author, Benjamin loves going into schools to share these exciting space-adventures – inspiring pupils to read more and to write for fun.
 He has written three books in another popular and long-running series for children and two titles for the Oxford Reading Tree.
 He is currently working on a Young Adult fantasy novel with his agent Gillie Russell.

 Simon James Green